How To Use And Configure WordPress Widgets – Part 4

 To learn more about adding audios to WordPress, see this tutorial:

-Now, let’s add a widget to the sidebar navigation section that displays news updates from RSS feeds.
+Now, let’s add a widget to your sidebar navigation area that will display news updates from RSS feeds.

 (WordPress RSS Widget)